 - Try not to share saliva with the baby through common use of feeding spoons or licking pacifiers.
 After each feeding, wipe your child’s gums with a clean, damp gauze pad or washcloth.

-- When your child’s teeth come in, brush them gently with a child-size toothbrush and water.
-Be sure to consult with your child’s dentist or physician if you are considering using fluoride toothpaste before age 2.
+- When your child’s teeth come in, brush them gently with a child-size toothbrush and a smear (or grain of rice sized amount) of fluoride toothpaste until the age of 3.

-- Brush the teeth with a pea-sized amount of toothpaste from the ages of 2 to 6.
+- Brush the teeth with a pea-sized amount of fluoride toothpaste from the ages of 3 to 6.